ODC Dance Commons

 Performance: KJ Dahlaw, Juliet Paramor, Hilary Snider, Ezra Unterseher, Hannah Young.

-Music: Gyorgy Ligeti
+Audio: Gyorgy Ligeti

 Unruly Body Tanztheater is a project of Artistic Director KJ Dahlaw, designed to disrupt the logic of hegemony in the Body, oriented towards a queer futurity.
 UBT is an inter-disciplinary, eco-somatic dance theater project of embodiment.